 July’s temperatures can reach 70 degrees Fahrenheit.
 With almost 9 hours of sunlight and the least rainfall, July can be a great month for enjoying the great outdoors.

 August has the most sunshine, with an average of 9.4 hours each day.
-August is the hottest month in Halifax; temperatures are typically between 61 and 72 degrees Celsius.
+August is the hottest month in Halifax; temperatures are typically between 61 and 72 degrees Fahrenheit.
 August also has the warmest seawater temperatures.

 As the first month of fall, September sees a slight drop in the temperature, with a daily average of 59 degrees Fahrenheit.
 There’s a combination of sunny and rainy days.